 *Art Battle is an international live speed-painting tournament where artists get three 20-minute rounds to complete their best work.
 They've had over 2,000 events in over 60 cities worldwide and Juliette was their first kid contestant!
 And Juliette made it to the final round!

 **Juliette gave her first recital at age 5 and made her orchestral debut at age 6.
-Since making her debut at age 5 at Carnegie Hall, Juliette has performed at venues including Oakland Coliseum, Mark Hopkins San Francisco, Herbst Theater San Francisco, Manhattan Times Square, YMCA of the Rockies, Santa Clara Marriott, Chabot Space and Science Amphitheater, Piedmont Center for the Arts, Pioneer Center for the Performing Arts, Great Nevada Field, Sutter Health Park, Steinway Piano Gallery Reno, Lutheran Church of the Good Shepherd, LaGuardia Airport, Manhattan Central Park, Blackhawk Country Club, and The Golf Club at Copper Valley.
-Juliette has performed in California, Nevada, Colorado, New York, Minnesota, Maryland, and Hawaii.
+Since making her debut at age 5 at Carnegie Hall, Juliette has performed at venues including Oakland Coliseum, Mark Hopkins San Francisco, Herbst Theater San Francisco, Manhattan Times Square, YMCA of the Rockies, Santa Clara Marriott, Chabot Space and Science Amphitheater, Piedmont Center for the Arts, Pioneer Center for the Performing Arts, Great Nevada Field, Sutter Health Park, Steinway Piano Gallery Reno, Lutheran Church of the Good Shepherd, LaGuardia Airport, Manhattan Central Park, Blackhawk Country Club, The Golf Club at Copper Valley, and Theodore Roosevelt National Park.
+Juliette has performed in California, Nevada, Colorado, New York, Minnesota, Maryland, Idaho, Montana, North Dakota, and Hawaii.